ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 On other errors it exits with code 2.

-This makes it possible to use the exit code to see if a host is alive.
+Otherwise it exits with code 0. making it possible to use the exit code to see if a host is alive.

 Ping is intended for use in network testing, measurement and management.

-It can impose excessive on the network, it is unwise to use ping during normal operations or
+It can impose excessive on the network, it is unwise to use ping during normal operations or from automated scripts.

 ICMP Packet Details

-An IP header without options is 20 bytes long, an ICMP ECHO_REQUEST adds 8 .
+An IP header without options is 20 bytes long, an ICMP ECHO_REQUEST

-If size is at least of size of struct timeval ping includes a timestamp at the beginning of
+is at least of size of struct timeval

 to compute round trip times.

-Duplicate and DAMAGED Packets
+Duplicate and Damaged Packets

 Duplicate packets seem to be caused by inappropriate link-level retransmissions, if they occur